NetickNetworking/NetickDocumentation/articles/physics-prediction.md

 To make a `Rigidbody`/`Rigidbody2D` predictable, add `NetworkRigidbody`/`NetworkRigidbody2D` to its GameObject.

+To enable/disable Physics Prediction in the client at runtime, use `Sandbox.PhysicsPrediction`.

 ## Cost of Predicting PhysX (Rigidbody3D)

 It's very expensive to predict 3D physics as PhysX and its integration with Unity perform very badly when calling `PhysicsScene.Simulate` multiple times in one frame, even with small numbers of rigidbodies.